 Most of my music is conceived with some kind of narrative in mind.
 This style, coined program music in the 19th century, uses a theme, idea, or event outside of the music as an impetus for its creation and development.
 In pieces with no explicit program, I tend to explore specific musical parameters such as contemporary compositional processes and instrumental techniques.

-In addition to writing music, Schmidt is a pianist and organist and serves as music director of Trinity Lutheran Church in Norman.
-He often takes part in performances of his own works during church services as either keyboardist, conductor, or on rarer occasions, a member of the choir.
+These days, most of Schmidt's musical activities resolve around his position as organist and choir director for Trinity Lutheran Church in Norman.
+In addition to his usual duties, Schmidt regularly composes for the choir, bell choir, and instrumentalists and takes part in the performances as either keyboardist, conductor, or on rarer occasions, a member of the choir.
+He maintains an online catalog of all his works and publishes both audio and scores himself.
 When he is not immersed in music, Schmidt enjoys graphic design, movies with friends, and following hometown soccer team Sporting Kansas City.